 EQPMT and 614000 are used to record assets that cost $5,000 or more, with a useful life of one year or greater.
 See the Equipment page from Financial Operations for a list of all the account codes and purchasing category codes.

 If the equipment is new, it may not have been processed or added to the M-Pathways Asset

 Management system yet.
 Generally, it takes one to two months after an item has been paid for it to appear.

 If the equipment is not new, it may have been purchased using a non-equipment account code.

 If the item does meet the equipment definition, contact Property Control with as much detail as

-possible (purchase order number, project/grant) so they can determine why the item is not in the
+possible (purchase order number, project/grant) so they can determine why the item is not in the inventory.

 This cost for this item was probably shared between several departments, and if so, will show